jsnavar/Pudu/README.md

 ```
 Method (3) simply ignores the matched string, and method (4) calls `fn` on the ignored string, which can be useful for side effects such as updating positions.

 As anticipated above, the lexer needs to know the end of file token, which is declared by overriding the method `def eof: Token`.
-It is important to note that the lexer generates that token automatically when the input ends, and it should **NOT** be returned by any regular expression.
+This method is called automatically when the input ends, so it is not necessary to add an explicit rule for it.

 Continuing the previous example, the lexer corresponding to `Token` could be:
 ```scala